More businesses may soon be able to serve liquor by the drink in Mayfield

 An 8 to 1 vote in favor of the ordinance on the first reading at Monday night's city council meeting showed that most council members are in support of the ordinance and its economic benefits.

-Others have concerns about the increase of alcohol in the area, but business owners like Daffy say they just want to give their customers a taste of luxury.
+Others have concerns about the increase of alcohol in the area, but business owners like Duffy say they just want to give their customers a taste of luxury.

 "So this is more for the experience.
 I'm not trying to promote alcoholism or get people drunk before they leave here.
-I just want them to have the luxury," said Daffy.
+I just want them to have the luxury," said Duffy.

 Hansen said "That's not our focus — on bringing bars and packing bars on every corner.
 That's not ever going to be Mayfield, I don't believe."